EilidhSweenie/campaign_budget_tracker/backend/README.md

 # Backend
 This backend is implemented in Django.
+It contains functionality to view all campaigns and add a new campaign.

 ## Request and Response Structure
 ### 1. `add_new_campaign`